Design For Good

 Our Design System Concept

-The yellow was used to emphasize a sense of joy and neural calmness, advocating for anxiety and stress free schooling; not only for students but also teachers
+The yellow was used to emphasize a sense of joy and neural calmness, advocating for anxiety and stress-free schooling, not only for students but also for teachers.

 So what happens next?